-KSLs serve in an official role and must protect personal information.
-KSLs are prohibited from sharing Personally Identifiable Information (PII) obtained within their official KSL duties with other unit spouses.
-KSLs may not use personal contact information for personal gain.
-For example, personal contact information obtained on unit spouses/families or other KSLs cannot be used OR shared as a source for potential clients for a business or for a private organization (on or off the installation).
-KSL/KSM need to exercise caution in the type of data they collect on active-duty (AD) members and their families.
-Only basic contact information is needed to develop a "Communication Roster" to accomplish the primary duties of a KSL/KSM.
+KSLs hold an official position and are responsible for safeguarding personal information.
+They are strictly prohibited from sharing Personally Identifiable Information (PII) or Controlled Unclassified Information (CUI) obtained in the course of their duties with other unit spouses.
+Additionally, KSLs must not use personal contact information for personal benefit.
+For instance, any contact details gathered from unit spouses, families, or fellow KSLs cannot be used or shared for business purposes or private organizations, whether on or off the installation.

+KSLs/KSMs should be mindful of the type of data they collect regarding active-duty (AD) members and their families.
+Only essential contact details are required to create a "Communication Roster" to fulfill the primary responsibilities of a KSL or KSM.

-KSLs/KSMs should NOT create "localized forms" used to collect PII data without the review of their local legal office Judge Advocate to ensure data is being properly collected, accessed, used, shared, and disposed of within the DAF workplace in order to meet PII and Privacy Act requirements.
-(Appendix H)
+KSLs/KSMs should NOT create "localized forms" used to collect PII/CUI data without the review from the installations legal office, Judge Advocate, to ensure data is being properly collected, accessed, used, shared, and disposed of within the DAF workplace in order to meet PII Privacy Act requirements/CUI requirements (Appendix H)